Friday, March 24, 2023

 • Email: helpdesk@anandagro.com

-• Fax : 91 253 2575404
+• Fax: 91 253 2575404

-• Website: http://www.anandagro.com
+• Website: anandagro.com

 9. Baramati Agro Ltd

-Baramati Agro LtdBaramati Agro Ltd, a vision of Rajendra Pawar, has been at the forefront of the poultry business in India since 1988.
-Lately, the company has diversified its operations to emerge as a full-fledged agri-business company with a strong presence in contract farming.
+Baramati Agro Ltd, a vision of Rajendra Pawar, has been at the forefront of the poultry business in India since 1988.
+Lately, the company has diversified its operations to emerge as a full-fledged agribusiness company with a strong presence in contract farming.
 It offers end-to-end contract farming solutions tailored to each farmer’s unique business requirements.
 The contracts are honored and executed to maintain transparency and customer satisfaction.

 Besides poultry, Baramati Agro also cultivates a variety of sugar, fruits, and vegetables, along with dairy products.
-The company is powered by seasoned food analysts and R&D experts who put their best feet forward to develop quality products while restricting costs.
+The company is powered by seasoned food analysts and R&D experts who put their best foot forward to develop quality products while restricting costs.
 The company’s overarching goal is to meet the food requirements globally with a sense of urgency and commitment.

 Baramati Agro has recently ventured into sectors like power, retail, animal feed, distillation, QSRs, and more.
 Some of the company’s widely recognizable brands include Baramati Agro Sugar, Food 365, Delicious, Freshious, Baramati Agro Feed, Fresh Chicken, and Chicken Vicken.
 The company continues to be the preferred supplier for some of the world’s top retail chains globally.